-If you choose to create a dependency, you see that one job is the parent job, and the other one (the Revision in the screenshot below) is a "sub-job" depending on the main job (what we call a dependency).
+If you choose to create a dependency, you see that one job is the parent job, and the other one (the Press release in the screenshot below) is a "sub-job" depending on the main job (what we call a dependency).

 To add a job to an existing group: You simply drag and drop a job again into another job (which is already in a group).
 The system will ask you if you would like to add the job to the group (meaning that it will become a parent job in the group) or create a dependency (meaning that it will depend on the parent job).

 - You can edit the name of a group by clicking on the little pencil icon (next to the name of the group) in the group details.